Microsoft/IntuneDocs.it-it/intune/device-sync.md

 ## <a name="supported-platforms"></a>Piattaforme supportate

-- Windows: funzionalità supportata
+- Windows
-- Windows Phone: funzionalità supportata
+- Windows Phone
-- iOS: funzionalità supportata
+- iOS
-- macOS: funzionalità supportata
+- macOS
-- Android: funzionalità supportata
+- Android

 ## <a name="how-to-sync-a-device"></a>Come sincronizzare un dispositivo